ElektraInitiative/libelektra/src/libs/README.md

 **[libease](ease/)** contains data-structure operations on top of libcore which do not depend on internals.
 Applications and plugins can choose to not link against it if they want to stay minimal.
+Its main goal is to make programming with Elektra easier if some extra kB are not an issue.

 ### Libplugin